Two Met Police officers committed gross misconduct in Child Q search, panel says

 The girl, known as Child Q, was strip searched while she was on her period, by officers in Hackney, east London, on December 3 2020, after her school wrongly suspected her of carrying cannabis.

-The “traumatic” police search involved the removal of Child Q’s clothing, including her underwear, her bending over and having to expose intimate parts of her body while she was menstruating.
+The “traumatic” police search involved the removal of Child Q’s clothing, including her underwear, her bending over and having to expose intimate parts of her body.

+Authorisation was not sought for the intimate search which left Child Q feeling “demeaned” and “physically violated,” the panel heard.

-An appropriate adult was not present, a key safeguard of a child’s rights, and the child’s mother was not told of the situation.
+An appropriate adult was not present, a key safeguard of a child’s rights, and the girl’s mother was not told of the situation.

 The actions of Pc Kristina Linge and Pc Rafal Szmydynski amounted to gross misconduct, while the behaviour of Pc Victoria Wray amounted to misconduct, the police disciplinary hearing, sitting in south-east London, ruled on Thursday.

+Panel chairman Commander Jason Prins described the incident as “a disastrous and negative interaction” between police and a black teenager, but said race had not been the reason why Child Q was treated so badly.

-On Thursday Commander Jason Prins, chairman of the misconduct panel, said race was not a factor in the way Child Q was treated, but the search was “disproportionate, inappropriate and unnecessary” and it was “humiliating” for the child and made her feel “degraded”.
+The search was “disproportionate, inappropriate and unnecessary”, and it was “humiliating” for the child and made her feel “degraded”.

 The officers are now waiting to hear if they will be sacked, or what other penalty they may face, in light of the findings.

+Commander Prins said “this is a case where officers adopted a simplistic approach” to a sensitive matter and they did not follow the training they were given.

+Authorisation was not sought and the situation “cried out for advice and input,” he added.

-Child Q felt “demeaned” and “physically violated” and did not give evidence at the four-week hearing “because of the psychological effects that this strip search has had on her”, the panel heard.
+Child Q did not give evidence at the four-week hearing “because of the psychological effects that this strip search has had on her”, the panel heard.

 Outrage over Child Q’s treatment led to protests outside Stoke Newington police station in north London, after a safeguarding review found she had arrived at school for a mock exam and was taken to the medical room to be strip searched while teachers remained outside.